tonywok/tonywok.github.io/_posts/2019-01-25-simple-code.md

 In addition, the pragmatist keeps the option of withholding investment entirely, whilst still delivering initial value.

 The cost identified by the idealist is that without abstraction, the system will have a lack of boundaries, resulting in having to keep large parts of the system on your mind when making changes.
-In addition, if you continue to take tebt, you further incentive yourself to defer paying it off.
+In addition, if you continue to take debt, you further incentive yourself to defer paying it off.

 ### The Idealistic Lens